 Renewing a certificate

-If renewing a certificate is not possible or the certificate expires, the organisation can apply for a new certificate in the Incomes Register’s e-service.
+If your organisation’s certificate cannot be renewed using your software or it expires, request a new certificate for your organisation in the Incomes Register’s e-service.
 The new certificate is retrieved in the same way as the first certificate.